KMaina/akan/README.md

 ## Known Bugs
-* Saturday 13th 2019 returns a value of -0.449 which causes the application to crash
+* For the 20 th century some of the years do not display result for the female gender.

 ## License
-> MIT License &copy 2019 Victor
+> MIT License &copy 2020 Ralph

-## Collaborate
+## support
-To collaborate, reach me on [Email](waichigovick@gmail.com)
+For any assistance, reach me on [mobile](+254779078401)